Loukoumades Greek Honey Donuts

 Pro tip – Make sure the oil is heating while preparing the donut batter so you don’t have to wait for the oil to come to the right temperature.

-Pro tip - Dipping the cookie scoop initially in oil will prevent the batter from sticking to the scoop. - Fry - Deep fry until golden.
+Pro tip – Dipping the cookie scoop initially in oil will prevent the batter from sticking to it. - Fry – Deep fry until golden.
 Use a perforated spoon to take them out on a paper hand towel to absorb the excess oil.

-Pro tip - Depending on the size of the pot with oil, cook in small batches.
-Adding too many at a time will drop the temperature of the oil and make the donuts soggy.
+Pro tip – Depending on the size of the pot with oil, cook in small batches.
+Adding too many at once will lower the oil temperature and make the donuts soggy.

 Honey syrup